LFE89/nello_one_without_cloud/README.md

 Since a modification of the firmware isn't wanted, it is still neccessary to redirect the traffic from a nello device from "live-mqtt.nello.io" to a local MQTT broker.
 Don't do anything DNS spoofing (local of course..) related, because there are other elegant solutions to this problem:

-Setup a dedicated local DNS server on a raspberry pi (using Bind9).
+Setup a dedicated local DNS server on a raspberry pi (using Bind9 or just dnsmasq (simple)).
-Create a new HOST A record, to "redirect" all local DNS requests for "live-mqtt.nello.io" to a local MQTT broker (192.168.8.3).
+Create either a new HOST A record or create a forwarding entry to "redirect" all local DNS requests of "live-mqtt.nello.io" to a local MQTT broker (192.168.8.3).

 ![](https://github.com/LFE89/nello_one_without_cloud/blob/master/images/PING_01.png)